APPT: Boosting Automated Patch Correctness Prediction via Fine-tuning Pre-trained Models: Approach

-In our experiment, we use the head-only method to truncate the code tokens by default.
-We also discuss the impact of different truncation methods in Section \ref{sec:rq3.1}.
-Finally, the buggy and patched code tokens (i.e., $T_b$ and $T_p$) are extracted based on $C_b$ and $T_p$ to fit the maximum length limit of BERT.
+In particular, we first parse the given buggy code snippet $C_b$ (and the patched one $T_p$) into individual code tokens $T_b$ (and $T_p$).
+We then check whether the length of the code snippet $C_b$ (and $T_p$) exceeds 512 tokens and retain only the first 512 tokens in $T_b$ ( and $T_p$) to represent the code snippet.
+Finally, the buggy and patched code tokens (i.e., $T_b$ and $T_p$) are extracted and truncated based on $C_b$ and $T_p$ to fit the maximum length limit of BERT.